 Computer technology continues to advance and the way that technology is consumed has also been changing at a fast pace over recent years.
 The growth in the use of mobile devices and web-related technologies has exploded, resulting in new challenges for employers and employees.
-For example, businesses today require an ever-increasing number of technologically-aware individuals.
-This is even more so in the gaming, mobile and web related industries and this course has been designed with this in mind.
+For example, businesses today require an ever-increasing number of technologically-aware individuals and the jobs you will be applying for in the future may not have been invented yet!
+This course has been designed with this in mind.